hanlizhang/first-move/TASKS.md

 - Tests confirm no punishment for missed/failed sessions, no persisted toothbrush images, and no reflection leakage to AI.
 - Lint, type checks, tests, and production build pass; deployed behavior and submission documentation match the PRD.

+**Status:** This is the historical Web/Build Week polish task.
+It is not the native Mobile release task; current Mobile release work remains under TASK-12 and the release backlog.

 ## TASK-09: Optional account and cross-device sync foundation

 - [x] Add email OTP under **Sync across devices** while preserving complete guest mode.